-Use the Payment Date box to record the payment date that you want.
+Use the Payment Date box to record the payment date.

-The payment date entry interacts with the payment method entry.
+This entry interacts with the Payment Method entry.
 The payment date that you set, for example, affects when an online payment gets made.
-The payment date also corresponds to the check date that is shown on printed checks.
+The payment date also corresponds to the date that’s shown on printed checks.

-After you select the bills that you want to pay and describe how you want to pay them, click Pay Selected Bills to pay the selected bills.
+After you select the bills that you want to pay and describe how you want to pay them, click Pay Selected Bills.

-QuickBooks records the payment transactions in the bank account to pay the selected bills.
-QuickBooks also closes the Pay Bills window.
+QuickBooks records the payment transactions in the bank account to pay the selected bills and closes the Pay Bills window.